Brisbane is great – 10 months camping around Australia summary

 - World Heritage Daintree National Park

-We learned a lot about saltwater and freshwater crocodiles and we had an opportunity to see them in their live Inhabitat or animal sanctuaries.
+We also learned a great deal about both saltwater and freshwater crocodiles, and were fortunate enough to see them in their natural habitat as well as at animal sanctuaries.

-We thought for a while to point was our favourite bird that we spotted and we decided it was brolga, jacana and jabiru.
+We thought for a while about which was our favourite bird that we spotted, and we decided that our top there was the brolga, jacana, and jabiru.

 - Dearest – Warburton (Great Central Road) – $2.56

 - Gibb River Road – $2.00 – $2.20

 - Stuart Highway (Port Augusta – Mataranka) – $1.75